madetech/handbook/guides/hiring/internal_process/README.md

 - We don't have clear commercial objective for a candidate.
 - We don't check references.

 In order to improve this, I've been looking at a new internal hiring process, which we should use for screening and face to face interviews.
-The thinking behind this new approach largely comes from a book called "Who" and some discussions I had at 10kSMB last week.
+The thinking behind this new approach largely comes from a book called "Who" and some discussion I had at 10kSMB.

 - [Candidate Scorecard](scorecard.md)
 - [Telephone Screening Guide](screening.md)